apache/tvm/docs/dev/codebase_walkthrough.rst

 At the root of the TVM repository, we have following subdirectories that together comprise a bulk of the codebase.

 - ``src`` - C++ code for operator compilation and deployment runtimes.
-- ``src/relay`` - Implementation of Relay, a new IR for deep learning framework superseding ``nnvm`` below.
+- ``src/relay`` - Implementation of Relay, a new functional IR for deep learning framework.
 - ``python`` - Python frontend that wraps C++ functions and objects implemented in ``src``.
 - ``topi`` - Compute definitions and backend schedules for standard neural network operators.
-- ``nnvm`` - C++ code and Python frontend for graph optimization and compilation.
-After the introduction of Relay, it remains in the codebase for backward compatibility.

 Using standard Deep Learning terminology, ``src/relay`` is the component that manages a computational graph, and nodes in a graph are compiled and executed using infrastructure implemented in the rest of ``src``. ``python`` provides python bindings for the C++ API and driver code that users can use to execute compilation.
 Operators corresponding to each node are registered in ``src/relay/op``.
 Implementations of operators are in ``topi``, and they are coded in either C++ or Python.

-Relay is the new IR for deep networks that is intended to replace NNVM.
-If you have used NNVM, Relay provides equivalent or better functionality.
-In fact, Relay goes beyond a traditional way of thinking deep networks in terms of computational graphs.
-But for the purpose of this document, we can think of Relay as a traditional computational graph framework.
-You can read more about Relay `here <https://docs.tvm.ai/dev/relay_intro.html>`_.

-When a user invokes graph compilation by ``relay.build(...)`` (or ``nnvm.compiler.build(...)`` for the older API), the following sequence of actions happens for each node in the graph:
+When a user invokes graph compilation by ``relay.build(...)``, the following sequence of actions happens for each node in the graph:

 - Look up an operator implementation by querying the operator registry
 - Generate a compute expression and a schedule for the operator